Jinso-o/migration-guide-ebook/02_five-minute_to_pipeline.md

 **You *could* build a pipeline in just a few minutes.** In fact, dlt is designed so that you can go from a REST API to a database in around **5 minutes** of work. dlt automates away much of the tedious boilerplate (handling auth, pagination, schema inference, etc.), letting you focus on what data you want rather than how to fetch and load it. *But realistically, your use case might be more complex* than a toy example, so dlt provides multiple paths to get started.
 Below we outline several options – from the simplest plug-and-play pipeline to more customized builds – along with the estimated time each approach might take.
 Choose the path that fits your needs and skill level:

 * **Option 1: Use an Existing Verified Pipeline (≈3 minutes).** The fastest route is to leverage dlt’s library of pre-built *verified sources* (connectors).
 These are ready-made pipeline scripts for popular data sources, developed and tested by the community.
 You can initialize one with a single command.
 For example, running `dlt init pipedrive bigquery` will scaffold a complete pipeline project to extract data from the Pipedrive API and load it into BigQuery.
 The template code (downloaded to your project) includes everything needed – you typically just add your credentials to the config and run the pipeline.
-Using verified source pipelines gives you **instant gratification** similar to Fivetran's one-click connectors, but you also get the Python source code for full transparency and customization. *Resources:* The dlt docs provide a catalog of verified sources and how to use the `dlt init` command.
+Using verified source pipelines gives you **instant gratification** similar to Fivetran's one-click connectors, but you also get the Python source code for full transparency and customization. *Resources:* The dlt docs provide a catalog of verified sources and how to use the `dlt init` command [[2]](#2).

 * **Option 2: Build a Minimalistic Loading Pipeline (≈3 minutes).** If you have a simple one-off data source (like a local file, DataFrame, or JSON output) and just want to load it quickly into a destination, dlt makes that trivial as well.
 In just a few lines of Python, you can create a pipeline and call `pipeline.run(data_object)` to load it.
 For example, to load a Pandas DataFrame to a Snowflake table, you can do: